Main Camp Safari Lodge

 The wart hog exhibit is to your right as you enter the loop.

-The antelope exhibit is in the center of the loop around the Plains.
-Home to eastern bongo, impala and southern ground hornbills, the exhibit is spacious and tree-shaded.
+The bongo exhibit is in the center of the loop around the Plains.
+Home to eastern bongo and southern ground hornbills, the exhibit is spacious and tree-shaded.
 It is also home to a wild breeding colony of the endangered wood storks.